nermeenwageh10/Leetcode-Solutions/75-Blind-Questions/README.md

 # Leetcode-Solutions
-this collection of beginner-friendly LeetCode problems.
-This repository features easy-to-understand solutions that are constantly updated for improved performance.
-Whether you're a coding novice or looking to refresh your skills, this repository is a great resource to help you develop your abilities and become a better programmer.
+This folder contains solutions to the 75 most common questions in Leetcode.
+These questions are frequently asked in coding interviews, so solving them will help you prepare for technical interviews.

 # 75 Blind-leetcode-questions.:bulb: